equitable-equations/fqar/paper/joss.md

 # Typical workflow

 Available databases of plant species (and their associated C-values) for various regions can be viewed and downloaded using a family of indexing functions.
-The following code focuses on the 2015 Missouri database [@ladd2015ecological]:
+For instance, the following code focuses on the 2015 Missouri database [@ladd2015ecological]:

 ```r
 library(fqar)